GoldenQubicle/BAT4Blender/README.md

 6. use an IDE / text editor of choice to edit pythons files, save, and re-run the link script in Blender
 7. That's it :)

+Notes
-Note: in Blender print output is send to system console, not to the python console.
+- in Blender print output is send to system console, not to the python console.
-To open the system console in Blender go to 'Window' -> 'Toggle System Console'
+- open the system console in Blender go to 'Window' -> 'Toggle System Console'

 ## Installing the add-on
 The current project structure is not well suited yet to accomodate this.